amancevice/docker-influxdb-cluster/README.md

   dir = "/mnt/db/hh"
 ```

-Mounting this file to `/root/influxdb.conf.custom` when creating/starting the container will patch the default config with the values provided.
-Partial custom configurations can be mounted elsewhere but the value of the `ENV` variable `INFLUXD_CUSTOM` must be changed in addition to reflect the non-standard location of the custom partial file.
+Mounting this file to `/root/influxdb.conf.patch` when creating/starting the container will patch the default config with the values provided.
+Partial custom configurations can be mounted elsewhere but the value of the `ENV` variable `INFLUXD_PATCH` must be changed in addition to reflect the non-standard location of the custom partial file.

 ### Patching/Overriding Defaults with `ENV`